Service & Outreach

 Students benefit from their involvement in the program by connecting with other students, local professionals and community leaders; completing the urban studies minor and EXP graduation requirement in one semester; connecting professional and personal passions; developing professional skills through a nonprofit internship; serving with fellow participants through service-learning courses and other group service opportunities; and exploring Cleveland's vibrant arts and cultural communities, food scene and diverse neighborhoods.

-Project Affinity is an urban summer service program coordinated by the Office of Community Outreach.
+Project Affinity is an urban summer service program coordinated by the Center for Community Engagement.
 Students live together at the Archwood House, a BW-owned facility in Cleveland's Brooklyn Centre neighborhood.
 Through service and community events, students are able to explore social justice issues, develop a direct relationship with individuals in Brooklyn Centre and the greater Cleveland community, and gain an understanding of nonprofit work.

 Alternative Break Trips